ethnhe/FFB6D/README.md

   - **ffb6d/train_ycb.sh**: Bash scripts to start the training on the YCB_Video dataset.
   - **ffb6d/test_ycb.sh**: Bash scripts to start the testing on the YCB_Video dataset.
   - **ffb6d/demo_ycb.sh**: Bash scripts to start the demo on the YCB_Video_dataset.
+  - **ffb6d/train_lm.py**: Training & Evaluating code of FFB6D models for the LineMOD dataset.
+  - **ffb6d/train_lm.sh**: Bash scripts to start the training on the LineMOD dataset.
+  - **ffb6d/test_lm.sh**: Bash scripts to start the testing on the LineMOD dataset.
+  - **ffb6d/demo_lm.sh**: Bash scripts to start the demo on the LineMOD dataset.
   - **ffb6d/train_log**
     - **ffb6d/train_log/ycb**
       - **ffb6d/train_log/ycb/checkpoints/**: Storing trained checkpoints on the YCB_Video dataset.